girlscript/winter-of-contributing/Machine_Learning/Basic_Projects_of_Machine_Learning/Customer Segmentation/Model/README.md

 The dataset which is used here, is collected from Kaggle website.
 Here is the link of the dataset : https://www.kaggle.com/vetrirah/customer.

 ## Goal/Aim of the project :
-The goal of this project is to develop a model which can segment the customers into different categories based on the characteristics provided in dataset.
+The goal of this project is to analyse different types of customers around the globe and build a classification model accordingly.

 ## Libraries used :
 - Numpy